Carreau/ipython-wiki/Extensions-Index.md

 To install:

-     Get Tampermonkey for Chrome or Greasemonkey for Firefox and install the script from http://userscripts.org/scripts/show/180884
+     Get Tampermonkey for Chrome or Greasemonkey for Firefox and install the script from [userscripts.org](http://userscripts.org/scripts/show/180884)

 What you can do:

      Turbo-Scrolling : Hold [Shift] key while using your mouse wheel to speed up the scrolling about x6.
+Or, you could also do it by hovering near the left side of page (within 50 px)

      [Top] : Scroll to the page top
      [Bottom] : Scroll to the bottom of page